adobe/spectrum-css/README.md

 Installed components will be available in the `node_modules/@spectrum-css/` folder of your project.

 All components in this library have a peer dependency on [`@spectrum-css/tokens`](tokens), which is a local package that serves up the [Spectrum design tokens](https://github.com/adobe/spectrum-tokens) as CSS custom properties (via [Style dictionary](https://amzn.github.io/style-dictionary/#/)).
 These custom properties are leveraged in all components to create a cohesive visual language and to allow for easy theming.
-If you choose not to use the provided `@spectrum-css/tokens` package, you must define your own custom properties or your components will not render correctly.
-Overriding the tokens is not recommended, however, modifying styles is supported through the use of component-specific `--mod` prefixed properties.
-More on this below.
+If you choose not to use the provided `@spectrum-css/tokens` package, you must define your own custom properties or your components will render with a significant number of missing styles.
+When overriding certain styles is necessary, modifying styles is supported through the use of component-specific `--mod` prefixed properties.
+[More on this below](https://github.com/adobe/spectrum-css?tab=readme-ov-file#modifying-components).

 ### Using components in your project

-Spectrum CSS components have build output that is designed to be used in a variety of ways.
-The most common way to use Spectrum CSS is to include the `dist/index.css` file for each component you need in your project.
+Spectrum CSS components have build output that is designed to be used in a variety of ways:

-* `index.css` - This file includes the component's styles and variable definitions.
-In this version, token-driven CSS properties<sup>[1](#token-footnote)</sup> are mapped to empty `--mod` prefixed variables (for customization) with a fallback to variables prefixed with `--system` (used in adjusting results accordion to context or theme) or `--spectrum` (sourced from the design tokens).
-This is the file most commonly used to incorporate Spectrum CSS into a project.
+* `index.css` - _Preferred and most commonly used to incorporate Spectrum CSS into a project_.
+This file includes the component's styles and variable definitions.
+In this version, token-driven CSS properties<sup>[1](#token-footnote)</sup> are mapped to empty `--mod` prefixed variables (for customization) with a fallback to variables prefixed with `--spectrum` (sourced from the design tokens).
-  * This file loads both the `.spectrum` and `.spectrum--express` contexts which are used to toggle components between two different visual styles.
+  * This file loads both the `.spectrum` and `.spectrum--express` contexts which are used to toggle components between two different [visual styles](https://github.com/adobe/spectrum-css?tab=readme-ov-file#visual-language).
 The `.spectrum` context is the default.

 * `index-vars.css` - _Deprecated_.
 This file is identical to `index.css`.
 It is provided as a fallback for older implementations that may have been using it and will be removed.
 It is recommended to use `index.css` instead.

 * `index-base.css`: This file mimics the `index.css` output, but does not include the `.spectrum` or `.spectrum--express` contexts.
-  * When using Spectrum CSS in a product that is rendering only one visual language (i.e. only loading the `.spectrum` context), you can use `index-base.css` plus the preferred context from the `themes` directory. i.e., loading `index-base.css` and `themes/spectrum.css` to render the default Spectrum visual language.
+  * If your product only requires the `.spectrum` context, you can use `index-base.css` plus `themes/spectrum.css` from the `themes` directory to render the default Spectrum visual language.
+    * The `.spectrum--express` context, on the other hand, is dependent on/expands on the default `.spectrum` context.
+This means if you only want to use the Express context, you still need to include `themes/spectrum.css`.
+In this case, we recommend using `index.css` instead since it includes both contexts by default.
-  * This approach can also be used when you have defined and written your own visual language and only need the base styles from Spectrum CSS.
+  * This approach can also be used when you have defined and written your own visual language and only need the base component styles from Spectrum CSS.
 To wire up your own visual language, you would need to define your own custom properties that match those defined in the `themes/*.css` assets.

 * `index-theme.css`: This file provides only the visual language for a component.
-It is used in conjunction with `index-base.css` and when loaded together, results in a similar result to `index.css`.
+It is used in conjunction with `index-base.css` and when loaded together, provides the same result as using `index.css` by itself.

 <sup><a name="token-footnote">1</a></sup>: Token-driven CSS properties are properties whose values are mapped to a value in the `@spectrum-css/tokens` package.
 These values represent design-language and are meant to be used across platforms.
-Properties specific to web-based implementations will not have a token value assigned and thus not all CSS properties will use custom properties.
+In contrast, properties specific to web-based implementations will not have a token value assigned, so not all CSS properties will use custom properties.

 #### Including assets